Ekta Khurana, Ph.D.

 Associate Professor of Physiology and Biophysics

-• Associate Professor of Computational Genomics in Computational Biomedicine in the Institute for Computational Biomedicine
+• Associate Professor of Computational Genomics in Computational Biomedicine

-• Co-leader of the Genetics and Epigenetics Program, Meyer Cancer Center
+• Co-Leader of the Genetics and Epigenetics Program, Meyer Cancer Center

 646-962-6374